unixorn/aws-lambda-list/Readme.md

 ### [power-jambda](https://github.com/visionarts/power-jambda)

-A java serverless microframework for RESTful API that allows you to quickly develop applications that use Amazon API Gateway and AWS Lambda.
+A Java serverless microframework for RESTful API that allows you to quickly develop applications that use Amazon API Gateway and AWS Lambda.

 ### [python-lambda](https://github.com/nficano/python-lambda)